 - Clean your glasses and contact lenses frequently

 - Wash your hands thoroughly and often

 - Wash your bedding and towels regularly

 - Do not share your eye cosmetics

-Not all eye infections need treatment but it is necessary to see your eye doctor for a correct diagnosis on your eye infection, so they can ensure the correct treatment if needed.
-There are a variety of treatments you eye doctor can recommend, they usually include eye drops, antibiotics, cream and cold compresses.
-Depending on the severity of the infection you have the infection can last days or weeks, proper treatment is required.
+It is necessary to see your eye doctor for a correct diagnosis so they can ensure you get the help when it’s needed.
+There are a variety of treatments your eye doctor can recommend, which can include eye drops, antibiotics, creams, cold compresses, and at-home remedies.
+Depending on the severity of the infection, you may have to stick to these treatments for days or weeks.

 If you are concerned about your eye health or suspect an infection, contact us at Laurier Optical so you can get the care you need to protect your vision.